PaulaBarteau/data-migration/NMMNH/Telework/Paula Barteau.markdown

 Hours | Work Description
 -- | --
-3.5 | photographing and uploading pictures of AWTHNM to inaturalist and Drive for Social Media
+3.5 | photographing and uploading pictures of AWTHNM to inaturalist and Drive for Social Media 2| writing and researching this weeks social media posts.